aakash988/citibike-app/README.md

 **Example**:

-Retrieving station information from page 1 of this endpoint:
+Retrieving information about stations that contain the string 'Franklin' in station name, address 1, or address 2:

 <img src = "images/getstationssearchstring.png">